 Wet Razors / Blades

-Titanium coating helps blades stay sharper for longer, but continued use will wear it down and expose the steel – and hence low-level nickel – underneath.
+Titanium coating helps blades stay sharper for longer, but continued use will wear them down, exposing the steel — and hence low-level nickel — underneath.
 Change blades regularly.
 Also: consider using a plain oil (such as argan oil) as an additional protective layer under your shaving foam or gel.
-Bear in mind that it’s possible to be sensitive to titanium too – see this article on Skins Matter – but this is quite rare.
+Bear in mind that it’s possible to be sensitive to titanium too — see my article here — but this is quite rare.

 These razor blades are made from stainless steel, but are titanium coated, which effectively creates a barrier between the steel and your skin.
 Preserve say that the level of nickel in the steel they use is usually too small to be detected, and nickel allergy sufferers have reported they can use them safely.